JeroenDeDauw/Replicator/README.md

 ## DumpReader

 This repo also contains the DumpReader library, which is needed by the QueryR Replicator application.

+Services from this library should be constructed via the Factory in its root.
+Classes that are not in the library root are package private.

+## DumpStore

+This repo also contains the DumpStore library, which is needed by the QueryR Replicator application.

 Services from this library should be constructed via the Factory in its